microsoftoven/countdown-test-app/README.md

     yarn install
     ```

-4. Copy the local key file (dev.js) into koala-countdown/config/.
-This file must be named *dev.js*.
+4. Copy the local key file (dev.txt) into koala-countdown/config/.
+This file must be renamed *dev.js* instead of *dev.txt*.
 This file was intentionally left out of the repository as we should never, *ever* keep keys in a repo, public or private.

 5. Start the development server in the project's root directory:
     ```bash